tranlg99/L4_project/meetings/meeting9.md

 It takes 13-15s for to calculate the 8th frame position of 100x100 points divided into 7x~1500points chunks.
 It takes 2-3s to calculate the same thing for 1600 points without dividing the grid.
--> poor performance does not come from reading/writing files, GPU is utilised
+-> poor performance does not come from reading/writing files, GPU is utilised.

 Next step is to decrease the frequency of sampling from the video frames, skip every second one, etc. and create a small training data set (10 videos).